-• Monitoring and Control: The SCE 1000 monitors and controls traffic flow.
+Monitoring and Control - The SCE 1000 monitors and controls traffic flow.
 Decisions are enforced by the SCE 1000 depending on the results of the monitoring functions of the SCE 1000 and the configuration of the Service Control Application for Broadband or Mobile solution.

-In order to perform control functions, the SCE 1000 must be physically installed as a bumpin-the-wire, and the connection mode must be "Inline".
+In order to perform control functions, the SCE 1000 must be physically installed as an inline installation and the connection mode must be "inline".

-• Monitoring only: The SCE 1000 monitors traffic flow, but cannot control it.

-Either a bump-in-the-wire installation or an optical splitter installation may be used for monitoring only.
+Monitoring only - The SCE 1000 monitors traffic flow, but cannot control it.
+Either an inline installation or an optical splitter installation may be used for monitoring only.
 In the latter case connection mode must be "receive-only".